As plastic treaty talks open, countries more divided than ever | Headlines

 As plastic treaty talks open, countries more divided than ever

 When countries agreed in 2022 to negotiate a legally binding treaty by the end of this year, they called for addressing the full lifecycle of plastics - from production and use to waste.
-But as the next round of negotiations kicks off in Ottawa, there is staunch opposition from the petrochemical lobby and some governments dependent on fossil fuels to limiting production or banning certain chemicals.
+But as negotiations kick off in Ottawa, there is staunch opposition from the petrochemical lobby and some governments dependent on fossil fuels to limiting production or banning certain chemicals.

-Countries are under pressure to make progress on a first-ever global plastics treaty this week, but they face tense negotiations in the Canadian capital with parties deeply divided over what the treaty should include.
+Countries are under pressure to make progress on a first-ever global plastics treaty this week, but they face tense negotiations in the Canadian capital with parties deeply divided over what the treaty should include as talks begin on Tuesday.
 If governments can agree on a legally binding treaty that addresses not just how plastics are discarded, but also how much plastic is produced and how it is used, the treaty could become the most significant pact to address global climate-warming emissions since the 2015 Paris Agreement.

 The production of plastics accounts for some 5% of climate emissions and could grow to 20% by 2050 unless limited, according to a report last week from the U.S. federal Lawrence Berkeley National Laboratory.
 When countries agreed in 2022 to negotiate a legally binding treaty by the end of this year, they called for addressing the full lifecycle of plastics - from production and use to waste.

-But as the next round of negotiations kicks off in Ottawa, there is staunch opposition from the petrochemical lobby and some governments dependent on fossil fuels to limiting production or banning certain chemicals.
+But as negotiations kick off in Ottawa, there is staunch opposition from the petrochemical lobby and some governments dependent on fossil fuels to limiting production or banning certain chemicals.
 Thousands of delegates, including negotiators, lobbyists and non-profit observers, are expected at the Ottawa summit, the fourth negotiating round ahead of a final agreement due in December - making this one of the fastest U.N.-led treaty efforts to date.

+They will be greeted by protesters staging a "die-in" - laying down and pretending they are dead - on Tuesday morning across from the negotiations' venue.
 "This process is without doubt an accelerated and ambitious one, because we don't have decades to act," said Inger Andersen, executive director of the United Nations Environment Programme.

-DEEP DIVISIONS
+"More plastic production means more plastic pollution," said Bjorn Beeler, international coordinator of the International Pollutants Elimination Network.
+That point was underscored in a letter published Tuesday by 30 scientists comprising the Scientists Coalition, who have told negotiators that caps on plastic production are the only way to tackle the problem and called on industry to provide detailed figures for production and disclose the chemicals they use to enable more efficient recycling of components.

-The biggest generator of plastic waste, the U.S. has refrained from joining the negotiating blocs.
+The biggest generator of plastic waste, the United States has refrained from joining the negotiating blocs.
 Measures proposed by U.S. negotiators include requiring countries to tackle certain chemicals that have raised public health concerns as well as "single use" plastic products that are deemed wasteful.
-A State Department official told Reuters the U.S. delegation wants the treaty to be ambitious in its goals – but to let governments decide how they will reach those goals.
+A State Department official told Reuters the U.S. delegation wanted the treaty to be ambitious in its goals – but to let governments decide how they would reach those goals.

 More than 60 countries making up the so-called High-Ambition Coalition, including EU members, Mexico, Australia, Japan and Rwanda, are also arguing for a strong treaty that tackles production and requires transparency and controls for chemicals used in the process.
 But unlike the United States, they argue the treaty must impose global measures and targets rather than a system of national action plans.